lupyuen/lupyuen.github.io/src/pio.md

  1835008
 ```

+# BASIC Blinks The LEDs

+TODO

-Or run it in a loop like so...
+Run it in a loop like so...

 ```text
 10 'Enable GPIO Output for PD18, PD19 and PD20